ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/workflow.md

 ## Apply Omni Config Files

-The `apply-omni` workflow is used to apply the omni configuration files in the Cedille platform's Kubernetes cluster.
+The `apply-omni` workflow is used to apply the omni configuration files in the CEDILLE platform's Kubernetes cluster.
 The workflow runs automatically when a commit is made to the `master` branch of the `Plateforme-Cedille` repository.

 ## Request a GRAV Website